Groupguanfang/unbuilder/README.md

 ])
 ```

+You can see how simple the configuration items are no matter where they are declared, cool!😎

 ## Custom configuration

 If the basic rollup preset does not meet your requirements, you can customize the configuration in the `unbuilder.config.ts`: